dixod/js-ts-webdev-tasks/README.md

   - On Mobile screen filters panel could be opened by clicking filter icons on the right side of the Category Name title
   - On Mobile screen filters panel could be closed by clicking on the cross icon on the right side on overflow or by clicking buttons Apply filter or Reset Filter

-#### Product Detail Page
+### Product Detail Page

 - URL: `/product/:productId` where `productId` is the dynamic id of the product i.e. `product/17`, `product/5`
-- Image gallery displays the first image as the main image and the rest as the alternatives
+- Image gallery displays the first image as the main image and the rest three as the alternatives
+  - Optional task: click on any alternative image swap active and that clicked image so the selected image is displaying as active image
 - Add to cart should add selected amount of a product to the cart
-  - if cart is not existed (no any items in the cart yet), then there is a need to create a new cart with selected amount of products: Backend call `POST /carts` and save cart id and products list in the cart on the Frontend
+  - if cart is not existed (no any items in the cart yet), then there is a need to add a new cart (Backend call https://dummyjson.com/docs/carts)
-  - if cart is already existed (there are few items already), then there is a need to update a cart: Backend call `POST /carts` and update saved cart id and products list in the cart on the Frontend
+  - if cart is already existed (there are few items already), then there is a need to update a cart (Backend call https://dummyjson.com/docs/carts)

-#### Cart Page
+### Cart Page

-- URL: `/carts/:cartId` where `cartId` is the dynamic id of the cart i.e. `carts/5`, `carts/1`
+- URL: `/cart/:cartId` where `cartId` is the dynamic id of the cart i.e. `cart/5`, `cart/1`
+- If a user delete some item in the cart
+  - if it is the last item in the cart, then cart should be deleted and user should be redirected to the Homepage `/`
+  - if there are still some items in the cart, then cart should updated and all elements on the UI should be updated to contain relevant items in the cart and order summary (subtotal, discount, total)
-- `Go to checkout` button must have text `Place an order` and opens a new page `Order Confirmation`
+- `Go to checkout` button opens a new page `Checkout`

+### Checkout Page

+- URL: `/checkout/:cartId` where `cartId` is the dynamic id of the cart i.e. `cart/5`, `cart/1`
+- If user is logged in, then his data should be populated from his user account (Backend call https://dummyjson.com/docs/users)
+- Form should contain validation with the following rules:
+  - `firstName` - type string, min length 3, max length 32
+  - `lastName` - type string, min length 3, max length 32
+  - `maidenName` - type string, min length 3, max length 32
+  - `email` - type mail, standard validation for email address
+  - `phone` - type string, but validation for mobile numbers (contains + as the first symbol, then numbers divided into groups separated by one space symbol), example of a valid number is `+63 739 292 7942`
+  - `address` - type string, example `1745 T Street Southeast`
+  - `city` - type string, example `Washington`
+  - `postalCode` - type string, example `20020`
+- If any of the fields is invalid, then input field should contain a red thin border, if valid then the border should be as on the provided design (light grey)
+- `Go to Payment` button opens a new page `Payment`

+### Payment Page

+- URL: `/payment/:cartId` where `cartId` is the dynamic id of the cart i.e. `cart/5`, `cart/1`
+- If user is logged in, then his data should be populated from his user account (Backend call https://dummyjson.com/docs/users) from an object `bank`
+- Form should contain validation with the following rules:
+  - `cardNumber` - type string, min length 3, max length 32.
+Inside an input (on UI) should be displayed with a space symbol after each group of 4 digits and the last group consists of 5 digits or 4 digits (it depens on the cart provided) (examples: `5038 0955 2042 20685` (maestro) or `3586 0829 8252 6703` (jsb)).
+Inside the model (Backend, any inner objects) should be stored without any spaces (examples: `50380955204220685` or `3586082982526703`).
+  - `cardExpire` - type string, first two numbers (with leading zeros for month less than 10), then a symbol `/`, then two numbers of year.
+Examples: `02/23`, `10/23`
+  - `iban` - type string, first two characters are `A-Z` letters, then numbers and spaces.
+Example: `AT24 1095 9625 1434 9703`, `NO17 0695 2754 967`.
+- If any of the fields is invalid, then input field should contain a red thin border, if valid then the border should be as on the provided design (light grey)
+- `Place an order` button:
+  - Delete an existing card by it cartId (Backend call https://dummyjson.com/docs/carts)
+  - Opens a new page `Order Confirmation`

-#### Order Confirmation
+### Order Confirmation

 - URL: `/confirmation`
-- When a user appears on the page, set up a timer for 5 seconds.
+- when a user appears on the page, set up a timer for 5 seconds.
 When the timer is finished, redirect a user to the `Homepage`

 ### Components